 where the conversion can be, among other things: b for a boolean,

-s for a String
+s for a String,

 d for an integer (base 10), and f for a floating point number.

-to f
+d to f in

-the second call to format()
+the second call to format().

-back to d
+f back to d in

-the second call to format()
+the second call to format().

 %[width][.precision]conversion